algolia/jekyll-algolia/CONTRIBUTING.md

 We use [pull requests](https://github.com/algolia/algoliasearch-jekyll/pulls) for collaboration.
 The workflow is as follow:

-- Create a local branch, starting from `master`
+- Create a local branch, starting from `develop`
-- Submit the PR on `master`
+- Submit the PR on `develop`
 - Wait for review
 - Do the changes requested (if any)
-- We may ask you to rebase the branch to latest master if it gets out of sync with `master`
+- We may ask you to rebase the branch to latest `develop` if it gets out of sync
 - Receive the thanks of the Algolia team :)

 # Development workflow